adel26/ENSTTIC-DATACENTER-PRIVATE-CLOUD/README.md

 10.0.0.0/24 for internal network communication among services (network management), while assigning the responsibility of facilitating Internet access to the other network interface
+### Lab automation with Terraform
+We decided to simulate a simple example for lab management using automation with Terraform, the scenario is that the teacher want to do a lab exam, he will create some instances and give access to the students for these instances so they can do their work on. after the exam time expires the teacher will take away the access form the student so that he will consult each instance later to evaluate each student.

+Then when we need to close the lab we simply change the security group of the instance (which allows the access via SSH, RDP and other protocols) to a prepared security group which will deny any ingress or egress traﬀic so that any access to the instance is lost, for that we created a security group called ”Lab-end”, deny every traﬀic rule, and we made a script to change the security group of the created instance from ”Default” to ”Lab-end”.
+Finally when the teacher want to consult the instances, he just has to launch the script to put them back to the ”Default” security group to get the access back.